Cruise line’s first new luxury boutique river ship is set to debut in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: David Mott/Thursday, April 9, 2015/Categories: Feature, Building and refurbishment, Cruise news
+Author: David Mott/09 April 2015/Categories: Feature, Building and refurbishment, Cruise news

 This article first appeared in the Spring/Summer 2015 issue of International Cruise & Ferry Review.
 To read the full article, you can subscribe to the magazine in printed or digital formats